Little WSL Things

 fi

-I then created an sudoers file called skip_sudo_pg to make it so I didn’t need to enter the password on each start-up of WSL.
+I then created a sudoers file called skip_sudo_pg so I didn’t need to enter a password on each WSL startup.
 In that file, I added the following one-liner:

 %sudo ALL=(ALL) NOPASSWD:/usr/bin/pg_ctlcluster